The Weight of Glory · Chapter 10

 Church secured.
 Dez is sleeping in the pew.
 Mother Ama says to tell you: "The fighter came."

-Marcus read the messages twice.
-Three times.
+Marcus read the messages once, then again.
 His people were safe.
 The Hold had survived.
 Priya was stable.
 His father was asleep on his couch for the first time in eighteen months.

 He looked at his hands.
 Warm.
 Steady.
 The wraps shimmered at the edge of the physical world — almost visible to the naked eye.
 A man who didn't know what to look for would see nothing.
 A man who did would see a fighter who had stopped fighting and started standing.